-School of Communication, Loyola University Chicago
+Department of Communication, Texas A&M University

 I received a BA in Black Studies and History from University of California at Santa Barbara; a MSC in Global Media and Communications from the London School of Economics and Political Science; and a PhD in Communication with a Graduate Certificate in Visual Anthropology from University of Southern California Annenberg School for Communication and Journalism, and Department of Anthropology.